SEX WORK & COVID-19 RESTRICTIONS:

 During 2020 lockdowns, there were high levels of COVID-19 policing of sex workers in Victoria, including a disproportionate number of infringement notices issued to sex workers, their clients, and sex work businesses.

 Vixen Collective condemns this unequivocally.
 Policing and fines are not effective or evidence-based public health strategies.

 If you are experiencing symptoms of covid-19 you should self-isolate and get tested.
 If you are concerned you may have covid-19, you can call the National Coronavirus 24hr Helpline for information and advice on 1800 020 080.
 If you require translating services, call 131 450.

-Sex workers are public health leaders and educators in our communities.
-We responded rapidly to COVID-19 from the early stages of the pandemic, with many of us adapting our work practices well before restrictions were introduced.
+Sex workers responded rapidly to COVID-19 from the early stages of the pandemic, with many of us adapting our work practices well before restrictions were introduced.
 Many sex workers moved to non contact forms of sex work or other income sources, while others practiced enhanced screening measures, increased use of personal protective equipment (PPE) and enhanced cleaning and hygiene protocols.

-Please see this link for extensive information on COVID-19 harm reduction and sex work including hygiene measures on outcalls, client screening, and work practices: https://redbook.scarletalliance.org.au/covid-19/
+Please see this link for extensive information on COVID-19 harm reduction and sex work. https://redbook.scarletalliance.org.au/covid-19/

-Vixen Collective also calls for access to adequate financial support and emergency relief for all sex workers, further resourcing for peer-education and harm reduction, access to housing and rental relief and essential support services for all sex workers, and the full decriminalisation of all forms of sex work in Victoria.
+Vixen Collective calls for access to adequate financial support and emergency relief for all sex workers, further resourcing for peer-education and harm reduction, access to housing and rental relief and essential support services for all sex workers, and the full decriminalisation of all forms of sex work in Victoria

-We will continue to provide updates on info sessions, return to work, harm reduction, community meetings and emergency relief - follow us on social media to stay up to date!
+We will continue to provide updates on restrictions, harm reduction, and emergency relief - please follow us on social media to stay up to date.